vdbrink/vdbrink.github.io/homeassistant/homeassistant_dashboard_mealie_1x.md

 {% endraw %}
 ```

+#### Hass.io Add-on

+Or you can install and run Mealie as Hass.io Add-on direct in Home Assistant.

+Check this page for the details https://github.com/alexbelgium/hassio-addons/tree/master/mealie#installation

 ---
 ## Add recipes

-When you access your local Mealie website, you're in read modus.
+When you access your local Mealie website, you're in read-only modus.
 Click in the right top corner to login with the default credentials changeme@email.com / MyPassword

-Now you can click in the left menu plus button to add meals by hand or import them from a website.
+Now you can click in the left menu on the plus button to add meals manually or import them from a website.
 Not all recipe websites provide their data in a correct way Mealie can import them, then you have to copy-paste it yourself.

 ---
 ## Dashboard integration

-To integrate Mealie in Home Assistant, you have to create a new dashboard and use these settings:
+To integrate Mealie as view in Home Assistant, you have to create a new dashboard and use these settings:

 <img src="images_mealie/create_dashboard.png" alt="Create dashboard" width="400px">